RAS-University/robotic-courses/docs/motion_planning/sampling-planning.md

 Let's make our maze more interesting.
 Imagine some floor tiles are sand, taking more energy to cross.
 We can represent this by making our graph weighted—an edge over pavement might have a weight of 1, while an edge over sand has a weight of 5.
 Now, we don't just want any path; we want the cheapest path.
 Dijkstra's Algorithm is the classic and definitive solution for this.
 It operates by starting at starting point and exploring outwards like a ripple in a pond.
 Crucially, it always expands from the vertex that has the lowest total cost discovered so far.
 It meticulously builds a map of the cheapest way to get to every reachable vertex from the start and doesn't stop until it has found the cheapest path to the goal.
 The result is a guaranteed optimal path in terms of total weight.
 Its weakness is that it's "uninformed" - it explores in all directions equally, because it has no sense of direction.

-Its efficiency is typically described as `O(E + V log V)`, meaning its runtime depends on the number of edges `E` and vertices `V` in the graph.
+Its complexity is described as `O(E + V log V)`, meaning its runtime depends on the number of edges `E` and vertices `V` in the graph.
 For a grid, this is very efficient.
 But as we'll see, for more complex problems, creating the graph itself is the real challenge.
 ![Dijkstra's shortest path]({{ '/assets/images/sampling_based_planning/dijkstra.gif' | relative_url }})

 (For a formal treatment of other graph properties and search algorithms, please refer to the upcoming chapter on [Graph Theory in the Advanced Mathematical Foundations section](../graph-theory))